NNTmux/newznab-tmux/README.md

 I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database, so use them at your own risk.
 Any update to nn+ db could render them useless.
 Scripts require PHP version > 5.3.10
 There is a test folder in main tmux folder.
 In that folder you will find three different folders, /db_update/, /initial_setup/ and /predb_dump/.
 When you are done with initial setup and before you run start.sh for the first time, do the following:

-1. Import db.sql from db_update folder into newznab database,
+1. Import db.sql from db_update folder into newznab database (prehash table creation has been incorporated into db.sql),

-2. Import create_prehash_table.sql from initial_setup folder, be aware that this WILL delete your existing prehash table.
+2. Copy files from /test/copy_this/ folder into your newznab installation to have some of the things in tmux changed in admin area (many things are work in progress and produce no change).
+This is available in default template for now.

+3. Some of the scripts are now threaded, they need python.
+Install instructions are in threaded_scripts_readme.txt

 3. OPTIONAL: If you want to populate your prehash table with more than 6 million rows of pre data (This dump includes 6,166,783 unique predb releases.), run dump_prehash.php to import the predb dump.
 Predb dump can be downloaded from https://mega.co.nz/#!LUsRACZA!Iz4u-0EIKTuIjySp00ESi2a1XcxFPxhppd15Hakb_YE.